MichaelEdwardBlack/DnDWorlds/Characters/Vladamir/Campaign/Characters/Doug.md

 # Doug

+**Race:** Dragonborn

-Dragonborn farmer in the coastal town, lost all his sheep to wolf attacks.
+Dragonborn farmer in [Seaside](../Geography//Seaside.md), lost all his sheep to wolf attacks.
 Helpful in giving information about the situation.